 Don’t be repetitive to the screen reader/user.

-If the description of an image is already integrated into your other written content, make sure the alt text is different or showcases some other kind of value.
+If the description of an image is already integrated into your other written content, make sure the descriptive alt text is different or showcases some other kind of value.
 So for example, let’s say you have an important point in a heading or subheading but there’s also an aesthetic image with that same point on it.
 A screen reader would repeat the point in the subheading and the alt text.
 So you don’t want them to be exactly the same and feel repetitive.
 It’s best to just avoid repetition as much as possible.
-However you should still try to make sure the image is described.
-So maybe instead of just providing the same point in alt text, you describe the image.
+However, you should still try to make sure the image is described.
+So maybe instead of just providing the same point in the alt text, you describe the image.
 So something like “the important point about X in cursive font and green letters” or something like that.
 Get creative with it!

 Transcribe any text that appears on the image.

 Instead of repeating yourself, you should transcribe any valuable text that shows up on an image.
 This is especially important for Infographics or images featuring listed content.
-To avoid your visually impaired readers from missing out on key pieces of information, transcribe it to the image alt attributes!
+To prevent your visually impaired readers from missing out on key pieces of information, transcribe it to the image alt attributes!

 How Long Should Alt Text Be

 As mentioned before, alternative text should be as straightforward and specific as possible.
 So don’t write an entire paragraph for the content of the image you’re trying to describe!
 Our recommendation is to write good alt text that’s between 80 and 125 characters.
 Most screen readers, like JAWS, tend to cut off image alt attributes at 125 characters.
 And many functional accessibility evaluators suggest capping your alternative text at 100 characters for a better user experience.
 So keep it short and useful!

 How Do I Add Alt Text To An Image?

 - Open the post or page to edit its content.